Criticism of patents: History

 Criticism of patents reached an early peak in Victorian Britain between 1850 and 1880, in a campaign against patenting that expanded to target copyright too and, in the judgment of historian Adrian Johns, "remains to this day the strongest [campaign] ever undertaken against intellectual property", coming close to abolishing patents.
 Its most prominent activists – Isambard Kingdom Brunel, William Robert Grove, William Armstrong and Robert A. MacFie – were inventors and entrepreneurs, and it was also supported by radical laissez-faire economists (The Economist published anti-patent views), law scholars, scientists (who were concerned that patents were obstructing research) and manufacturers.
 Johns summarizes some of their main arguments as follows:

 [Patents] projected an artificial idol of the single inventor, radically denigrated the role of the intellectual commons, and blocked a path to this commons for other citizens – citizens who were all, on this account, potential inventors too. [...]
 Patentees were the equivalent of squatters on public land – or better, of uncouth market traders who planted their barrows in the middle of the highway and barred the way of the people.

 Similar debates took place during that time in other European countries such as France, Prussia, Switzerland and the Netherlands (but not in the United States).
+However, in the United States patents on medicines were controversial before 1900 among physicians because they considered them unethical.

 Based on the criticism of patents as state-granted monopolies perceived to be inconsistent with free trade, the Netherlands abolished patents in 1869 (having established them in 1817) – but later reversed the action and reintroduced them in 1912.
 In Switzerland, criticism of patents delayed the introduction of patent laws until 1907.